drillby/automatization_of_pc/README.md

 ## IDEAS:
 * Add playing on more devices at once (currently not possible because of Spotify's API)
+* Redo device finding on Spotify
 * Buy NFC tag to be able to start face recognition/detection script on RaspberryPi.
 * Set up face recognition and start my PC on match.
-* Refactor spotify_api into classes

 ## ISSUES:
 * Don't know how to figure out face recognition.